jaymegreer/NewsArticleScraper/README.md

 ## Using the API
 1. **Obtain the API Key**
-    - Sign uo for an account on the Gemini API website [Google](https://ai.google.dev)
+    - Sign uo for an account on the [Gemini API](https://ai.google.dev) website
     - Click "Get API Key" to generate the key
     - Copy the given key
 2. **Add the Key to the Code**